 Austin and the nearby Texas Hill Country are home to a spirited number of distilleries that are destinations in themselves.
 Stop in for a pour at an urban tasting room or set off on a Hill Country day trip.
-Here are 14 local craft spirits distilleries to explore:
+Here are 20 local craft spirits distilleries worth exploring.

 Desert Door Distillery in Driftwood is the country’s only sotol distillery, crafting a distinctive Texan spirit.
 Unique to Texas and northern Mexico, the rugged sotol plant thrives in the desert.
 Do some sotol sampling in the modern Tasting Room (try the earthy Desert Door Original), then grab some farm-to-table eats from the Eden West food truck and cozy up by the fireplace on a comfy couch surrounded by regional artwork.
 There’s also a family-friendly outdoor patio with live music and games.

 Located in Dripping Springs, Treaty Oak Distilling is named for the 500-year-old live oak tree in Austin that was the site where Stephen F. Austin (known as the "Father of Texas") signed a border agreement in the 1830s.
 Treaty Oak produces a number of spirits, including gin and bourbon, on its 28-acre, state-of-the-art distillery/ranch.
 Head out on the weekend to enjoy Saturday afternoon tours, live music, yard games, tastings at the Cocktail Lab and a gourmet bite from the on-site Alice’s Restaurant.